 The terms and conditions of probation typically consist of two parts: standard conditions of probation and optional conditions of probation.
-The CBA Disciplinary Guidelines contain both the standard and optional terms and conditions.
+The Disciplinary Guidelines contain both the standard and optional terms and conditions.
 The standard terms of probation apply to nearly all licensees on probation.

-Optional conditions of probation are determined on a case-by-case basis, and may include: taking additional continuing educations courses (CE), supervised practice, administrative penalties, and maintaining an active license, to name a few.
+Optional conditions of probation are determined on a case-by-case basis and may include: taking additional CE courses, supervised practice, administrative penalties, and maintaining an active license, to name a few.